 When a book about dogs won the 2015 Giller Award, I was super excited.
 When the author was awarded a Windham-Campbell Prize in 2017, I was overawed.
 Canadian authors don’t always get to bring their stories to the world stage.
 I found this book enthralling, even if it left me feeling somewhat uneasy about the social construct of the dog-human relationship.
 Centered on exploring what would happen if a group of dogs was given the (sometimes questionable) gift of human thought and language, this book raises so many mixed-feelings about life with dogs, human nature and how society is organized.

 Suspect by Robert Crais

 I recently asked friends to recommend some good reads to me.
 I didn’t specifically ask for books about dogs, but I’m not exactly a closet Crazy Dog Lady.
 My mania is pretty clear to all who know me.
 My friend Rebecca suggested this crime/suspense novel stating that it has a “well-written dog” in it.
-She is one smart cookie, has impeccable taste and I take her statement that the dog is well written as incredibly high praise.
-The story follows an LAPD Detective reeling from the murder of his partner and his newly acquired police dog Maggie who was recently returned from Afghanistan.
+She has impeccable taste and I take her statement that the dog is well written as incredibly high praise.
+The story follows an LAPD Detective reeling from the murder of his partner and his newly acquired police dog Maggie.
 Named one of Booklist‘s 10 Best Crime Fiction Books of the Year, I’m chomping at the bit waiting for this to arrive from Amazon.